This article was originally published in SourceForge.

 A: Enterprises that have adopted open source (i.e., all of them) have two key pain points:

 - The open source languages on which they build their applications are in constant need of retrofitting by developers as new versions of libraries and their dependencies are introduced as open source licenses that contravene enterprise policy (i.e. GPL licensed libraries) are discovered and patches to security vulnerabilities are made available.
 In our recent survey of over 1,400 developers, we’ve found that 75 percent of them spend either some or most of their time managing their development tools, detracting from the time they could be spending coding.

 - Management is currently unable to gauge application risk.
 This is due to a few factors, including a lack of visibility, issues with tracking, and oversight of code compliance.

 At ActiveState, our goal is to solve these two key pain points faced by developers and management in enterprises when using open source languages.
 Software is eating the world and it’s built on open source.
 And the fundamental building block for any software is the language in which it was programmed.

 Truly, we’ll have known that we’re successful when we’re as prolific with developers as GitHub, and as necessary to enterprise systems as AWS.

 Q: What specific industries do you serve?
 Can you tell us some of your current clients and/or customers?

-A: Our company roster includes IBM, Honeywell, Siemens and Capital One.
+A: Our company roster includes IBM and Honeywell.
 To give you a good idea of how varied our customer base is, take a look at our Customers page.